scramjetorg/platform-docs/templates/README.md

 const app: ReadableApp<string> = async function(input) {
     /*
-    THIS IS WHERE YOU SHOULD PUT YOUR CODE, AND ALL THE LOGIC OF YOUR APPLICATION We put some code below for demonstration, and also instructions to run this template with scramjet-transform-hub.
+    THIS IS WHERE YOU SHOULD PUT YOUR CODE, AND ALL THE LOGIC OF YOUR APPLICATION We put some code below for demonstration, and also instructions how to run this template with scramjet-transform-hub.
     */